Australian Mathematical Society: Journals

+It also publishes The Australian Mathematical Society Gazette, for members.

 ANZIAM

-ANZIAM (Australia and New Zealand Industrial and Applied Mathematics) is a division of The Australian Mathematical Society (AustMS).
+ANZIAM (Australia and New Zealand Industrial and Applied Mathematics) is a division of The Australian Mathematical Society.
 Members are interested in applied mathematical research, mathematical applications in industry and business, and mathematics education at tertiary level.

-The ANZIAM meeting is held annually at a different location in Australia or New Zealand.
-The 2020 ANZIAM meeting was held in the Hunter Valley, NSW.

 ANZIAM awards three medals to members on the basis of research achievements, activities enhancing applied or industrial mathematics, and contributions to ANZIAM: the J.H.
 Michell Medal (for early-career awardees), the Ernie Tuck Medal (mid-career), and the ANZIAM Medal.
 In addition, each year the best student presentation is awarded the T.M.
 Cherry prize.
 As a tongue in cheek response, each year the student body also awards the best non-student talk a Cherry Ripe chocolate bar.

-Special Interest Groups
+Special interest groups

 ANZIAM has a number of special interest groups, based on specific research themes within applied mathematics: the Computational Mathematics Group, the Engineering Mathematics Group, Mathsport (concerned with the application of mathematics and computation to sport), the Mathematics in Industry Study Group, SIGMAOPT (concerning optimisation), and the Mathematical Biology Group.
 Each Special Interest Group runs an annual or biennial workshop or conference.